Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 Conceptualized representation of the Recursion OS platform

-Key models of Recursion OS include Phenom-2, a 1.9 billion-parameter ViT-G/8 MAE trained on 8 billion microscopy images, achieving a 60% improvement in genetic perturbation separability.
-MolPhenix, winner of NeurIPS 2024 Best Paper, predicts molecule-phenotype effects with a 10X improvement over baselines.
+MolPhenix, winner of NeurIPS 2024 Best Paper, predicts molecule-phenotype effects with a considerable improvement over baselines.
 MolGPS, a 3-billion-parameter model, excels in molecular property prediction and integrates proprietary phenomics data, outperforming benchmarks in 12 of 22 ADMET tasks.
 MolE, trained on 842 million molecular graphs, leads in 10 of 22 ADMET tasks.
-Additionally, OpenPhenom-S/16, publicly available on Google Cloud and Hugging Face, improves biological relationship recall using over 3 million microscopy images.

-Conceptually, “AI drug discovery”, in contrast to “legacy” computational systems refers to a modern computational tech stack, usually a multimodal ensemble, that is capable of modeling biology holistically, including molecular, phenotypic, and clinical data of all types and sizes (chemical, omics, text, images (e.g. cell staining), EHR, etc) -- all at once, or substantial part of variety.
+Conceptually, “AI drug discovery”, in contrast to “legacy” computational systems refers to a modern computational tech stack, usually a multimodal ensemble, that is capable of modeling biology holistically, including molecular, phenotypic, and clinical data of all types and sizes (chemical, omics, text, images (e.g. cell staining), EHR, etc.) — all at once, or substantial part of variety.

 Another crucial aspect differing modern AIDD from earlier computational tools is generative capabilities.

-While companies like Insilico Medicine pioneered the use of Generative Adversarial Networks (GANs) for generative chemistry back in 2016, by leveraging their ability to model complex molecular distributions and propose novel chemical structures, it is the introduction of transformers and attention mechanisms in 2017, particularly with the advent of models like BERT and GPT, that in my opinion rendered a paradigm shift of generative modeling across domains.
+While companies like Insilico Medicine pioneered the use of Generative Adversarial Networks (GANs) for generative chemistry back in 2016, by leveraging their ability to model complex molecular distributions and propose novel chemical structures, it is the introduction of transformers and attention mechanisms in 2017, particularly with the advent of models like BERT and GPT, that in our opinion rendered a paradigm shift of generative modeling across domains.

-I consider 2017 as a pillar year for generative AI, including chemistry and biology, after the landmark paper “Attention is all you need”.
+We consider 2017 as a pillar year for generative AI, including chemistry and biology, after the landmark paper “Attention is all you need”.

 AI algorithms evolution